 Your production team will then take your notes and implement them to deliver a second draft.
 At that point, you need everyone involved—all stakeholders—to watch it.
 You will need to check absolutely everything because this is your chance to suggest all final edits.
 Remember the question asked in the creative brief: what do you want your audience to feel, do, think, say or buy?
 Does this draft answer that question?
 Make sure it does!

 How will you use your film or video to maximize your investment of time and money?
 Are there ways you can tweak or repurpose some of the content to get even more mileage out of it?
 Will the video play on a smartphone or will it be projected in a large concert hall?
 Will it play on a busy and noisy trade-show floor?
 It’s important to know this even before you start pre-production.
 If everyone involved knows how you plan to show the content, then specific technical decisions can be made about what kind of camera to use and how to record audio—and those decisions will drive the best results.

 Your production partners should also be able to help you examine and discover secondary uses so you get a better return on your investment.
 Charge them with the task of creating a video that has multiple uses, even if it takes a bit of additional editing.
 Perhaps they can turn an internal message external or vice versa.
+Extend the longevity of a new executive welcome video with some skillful rewriting.
 Doing this can move product, raise awareness, or increase revenue.
 Don’t miss this opportunity.
 Consider it right after you think, “Oh, we need a video!” and before you do the creative brief—not after.

 At Tribe, needless to say, we view ourselves as a creative partner with our clients.
 Our mission is to make the films that help humanize the most successful companies, institutions and leaders in the world.
 We are thrilled to share any and all knowledge we glean along the way to help clients (ours and others!) create beautiful and effective videos that successfully connect with their tribes!